United Nations Peacekeeping Force in Cyprus: Deployment

 UNFICYP is headquartered from the Blue Beret Camp next to the abandoned airport of Nicosia.
-The current force commander is Major General Erdenebat Batsuuri of Mongolia, (UNFICYP) Force Commander of United Nations Peacekeeping Force in Cyprus.
+The current force commander is Lieutenant General Mohammad Asadullah Minhazul Alam of Bangladesh.
+Force Commander of United Nations Peacekeeping Force in Cyprus.

 Prior to 1974

 UNFICYP deployments as of December 1972.

 Upon UNFICYP's arrival on the island, the national contingents were each assigned a sector, which mostly coincided with the boundaries of the civil districts: